Anacortes, building BIG ships

 This shipyard in Anacortes is Dakota Creek Industries, which specializes in construction and repair of steel and aluminum vessels up to 400 feet.
 In my mind, 400 feet is really big.
 Construction projects have included ferries, tug boats, research vessels, fireboats, fishing vessels, government vessels, and many others.
 The company started in 1975 and remains family owned.

-Construction had started in 1994.
-Atlantis was completed and delivered to the Woods Hole Oceanographic Institute in 1997.
+Construction of the Atlantis was completed in 1997 (not here in Anacortes).
+She was delivered to the Woods Hole Oceanographic Institute the same year.
 Atlantis is 273 feet long with a maximum speed of 12.4 mph.
-The ship was here in Anacortes for maintenance, repair, and refitting.
+The ship was here in Anacortes today in 2020 for maintenance, repair, and refitting.
 Boy, did it look big sitting up in the air like that!

 Photo above … the propellers have been removed for maintenance.
 Each of the two housing units are about 25 feet from the bottom of the hull down to the bottom of each unit.
 There are no rudders on this ship … these two units that drive the propellers also swivel in order to turn/steer the vessel.
 Those white bars attached to the hull?
 I suspect they are sacrificial anodes, yes? no?